April 6th, 2020

-We've all seen launches that work and launches that don't work.
+We've all seen the ones that are wildly successful and launches that don't work at all.

 The pie in the sky dream launch stories followed by complete dead in the water disasters.